euphoricv7/elevate-labs-internship/Task-4/README.md

 ## How responsiveness was handled

-All mobile overrides are inside two media query blocks — nothing in the desktop base was deleted, the queries simply layer on top.
+All mobile overrides are inside two media query blocks — nothing in the desktop base was deleted; the queries simply layer on top.

 - `@media (max-width: 768px)` — main mobile breakpoint:
   - Horizontal nav hidden, hamburger button revealed (JS toggles `.open` class)